minnervva/torchdetscan/README.md

-# Torchdet
+# TorchDetCheck

-A linter for deep learning non-determinism, randomness and reproducibility with applications to scientific computing and simulation.
+A static linter and runtime testing platform for assessing deep learning non-determinism, randomness and reproducibility with applications to scientific computing and simulation within the PyTorch framework.

 ## Installation